Jon G. Olsen – firstname.lastname@example.org

 Council for Music Organizations in Norway, Oslo, Norway

 Multiconsult, Oslo, Norway

-Popular version of paper 2pAAb1, “The acoustics of rooms for music rehearsal and performance – the Norwegian approach”
+Popular version of 2pAAb1, “The acoustics of rooms for music rehearsal and performance – the Norwegian approach”

 Presented Monday afternoon, June 26, 2017, 1:20 pm.

 173rd ASA Meeting / 8th Forum Acusticum, Boston, USA

 Click here to read the abstract

 Each week, local music groups in Norway use more than 10,000 rooms for rehearsals and concerts.
 Over 500,000 people sing, play or go to concerts every week.
 In Europe, over 40 million choir singers spend at least one evening in a rehearsal room.
 Professional musicians and singers use rehearsal rooms many hours a day.
 Most of the local concerts take place in rooms that are not designed for concert events, but are in schools, community centers, youth clubs and other rooms and spaces more or less suitable for playing music.

 The size of the rooms varies from under 100 to over 10, 000 cubic meters.
 The users cover a broad variety of music ensembles, mostly wind bands, choirs and other amateur ensembles.
 Since 2009, the Norwegian Council for Music Organizations (Norsk musikkråd) has completed more than 600 acoustical room measurement reports on rooms used for rehearsal and concerts.
 All the reports are made available online with a Google Map of Norway (http://database.musikklokaler.no/map).